August 15, 2023

 Individuals who don’t meet the eligibility criteria for a Widow's, Widower's, or Surviving Civil Partner’s (Contributory) Pension can apply for this pension plan.

-If you leave Ireland, you won't be able to receive the State Pension Non-Contributory payments.
+If your employees leave Ireland, they won't be able to receive the State Pension Non-Contributory payments.

-However, if you relocated to Northern Ireland and were already receiving this pension before the move, you may continue receiving it for up to five years.
+However, if they relocated to Northern Ireland and received this pension before the move, they may continue receiving it for up to five years.

-Additionally, suppose you have to go abroad briefly for specific reasons.
-In that case, the Department of Social Protection will assess whether you can continue receiving the pension when you return.
-You must notify the DSP before leaving Ireland.
+Additionally, suppose your employees have to go abroad briefly for specific reasons.
+In that case, the Department of Social Protection will assess whether they can continue receiving the pension when they return.
+Your employees must notify the DSP before leaving Ireland.

 Considering the growing living costs, an employee may need more than the Irish State Pension (Non-Contributory) to lead a comfortable life post-retirement.